rpsubc8/hesenateHT66/readmeEnglish.md

 <br>
 In the case of FM (commercial), care must be taken with the PTT during transmission, as it is not blocked by hardware and will transmit on FM at LOW power (500 or 700 mW), which is illegal, and is therefore only for experimental purposes.
 It is generated in WIDE mode.<br>

-In the HT66 portable programme, I have modified the Setting.ini for a range of 87 MHz to 470 MHz, and we must always ensure that this combo is selected.<br>
+In the HT66 portable programme, I have modified the Setting.ini for a range of 1 MHz to 590 MHz, and we must always ensure that this combo is selected.<br>
 <center><img src='https://raw.githubusercontent.com/rpsubc8/hesenateHT66/main/preview/preview87to470.gif'></center>
+Once again, we must double-check that we have the 1-590 MHz combo selected.
 The steps to follow are to select that combo box, click NEW, and check that it is empty:<br>
 <center><img src='https://raw.githubusercontent.com/rpsubc8/hesenateHT66/main/preview/previewclear87to470.gif'></center>
 Next, we must load the data we have generated with the HTML utility from the menu.<br>
 <center><img src='https://raw.githubusercontent.com/rpsubc8/hesenateHT66/main/preview/previewOpen.gif'></center>